moutend/mediumctl/README.md

 second paragraph ...
 ```

-In the example above, first heading level 1 element `# Title of the article` will be treated as heading level 1.
+In the example above, first heading level 1 element `# Title of the article` will be treated as the title of the article, and there is no sub title in this article.
-However, second and third heading level 1 elements are treated as heading level 3.
+The second and third heading level 1 elements are treated as heading level 3.
 I recommend you to specify the first heading level 1 as same as title of the article to avoid confusion.

 ## API limitation